jboss-developer/jboss-eap-quickstarts/h2-console/README.md

 Deploy the console by copying the `h2console.war` located in the root directory of this quickstart to the `EAP7_HOME/standalone/deployments` directory.

+_Note:_ You will see the following warning in the server log.
+You can igore this warning.

+    WFLYSRV0019: Deployment "deployment.h2console.war" is using an unsupported module ("com.h2database.h2:main") which may be changed or removed in future versions without notice.

 Access the H2 Console
 ---------------------